dedoussis/asynction/README.md

 *Disclaimer: Asynction is still at a very early stage and should not be used in production codebases.*

+## Features
+* Payload validation (for both incoming and outgoing events), based on the message schemata within the API specification.
+* Automatic registration of all event and error handlers defined within the API specification.

 ## Prerequisites
 * Python 3.7 (or higher)